Keep up to date with our coronavirus response.

 If you have symptoms, you should not book one of these tests, but should contact the Rapid Response Team, who will support you to self-isolate and get a different type of test.

-It means you can be confident that you do not have Covid-19 and will not pass it on to any of your friends, housemates, academic team or our local community.
+You should then routinely have two tests a week, ideally three days apart, if you are studying on campus.
+This means you can be confident that you do not have Covid-19 and will not pass it on to any of your friends, housemates, academic team or our local community.

 The Lateral Flow Device is a rapid antigen test.
 These tests: